 b.
 12% contribution by the City of Edmonton directed to Alberta Urban Municipalities Association (AUMA) Defined Contribution Pension Plan.

 The City of Edmonton Members of Council will be provided with a transition allowance, upon the conclusion of their service, equal to three weeks' salary for each year served, to a maximum of 36 weeks.
-If the transition allowance is paid out prior to (when the Revenue Canada change occurs), it will be one-third tax free.
+If the transition allowance was paid out prior to (when the Revenue Canada change occurs), it will be one-third tax free.
 If the transition allowance is paid out after , it will be fully taxable.

 Members of Council are provided with parking permits for reserved stalls in City Hall, valued at $3,780.00 per year.
 Councillors receive complimentary parking at Stanley Milner Library or Canada Place parkades.
 They are also provided with complimentary permits for metered parking on City-owned property and restricted residential parking.